Kenya National Park Fees & Permits

 National Park fees for KWS areas

-National Park fees for Masai Mara
+National Park fees for the Masai Mara

 The greater Masai Mara ecosystem includes three expansive sections and several smaller private conservancies: